 U.S. Army Officer

-On the recommendation of his first cousin, Governor Andrew Gregg Curtin of Pennsylvania, Gregg received an appointment colonel of the 8th Pennsylvania Cavalry in the volunteer army on January 24, 1862.
-During George B. McClellan’s Peninsula Campaign (March 17–August 14, 1862), Gregg also commanded the Cavalry Brigade of the 4th Corps of the Army of the Potomac.
-Later in the year, Gregg took part in the Maryland Campaign (September 4-September 20, 1862).
+On the recommendation of his first cousin, Governor Andrew Gregg Curtin of Pennsylvania, Gregg received an appointment as colonel of the 8th Pennsylvania Cavalry in the volunteer army on January 24, 1862.
+During George B. McClellan‘s Peninsula Campaign (March 17–August 14, 1862), Gregg also commanded the Cavalry Brigade of the 4th Corps of the Army of the Potomac.
+Later in the year, Gregg led federal troops during the Maryland Campaign (September 4-September 20, 1862).

 After the federal defeat at Fredericksburg, Major General Joseph Hooker replaced Major General Ambrose Burnside as commander of the Army of the Potomac.
 On February 5, 1863, Hooker reorganized the army, centralizing his horsemen and creating a cavalry corps comprising three divisions commanded by Major General George Stoneman.
 Hooker placed Gregg in charge of the 3rd Division of the newly created Cavalry Corps of the Army of the Potomac in December 1862.